NormFrenette/GatsbyBlog/content/blog/Looper/Introduction.md

 ##### Impedance mismatch
 Sound Cards have low input impedance (2-3K ohms).
 Passive pickup guitars and bases have high output impedance.
 Connecting a high impedance output into a low impedance input affects the power transmitted to the input, and does so differently at different frequencies - which affects tone.

-Connecting a guitar directly into a sound card makes its sound thinny - and you loose all the nice tone of your guitar.
+Connecting a guitar directly into a sound card makes its sound thin - and you loose all the nice tone of your guitar.

 ##### Solution: A buffer

 We need to reduce the impedance of the guitar/base etc.  A buffer does this.

 So I designed a very simple buffer - based on circuitry found in vintage guitar pedals (well they weren't vintage when I was young...).
-Very few parts, one transistors, a few resitors and capacitors.
+Very few parts, one transistor, a few resistors and capacitors.

 The power supply of the Raspberry Pi is very noisy - so I could not use it to power the buffer without constructive complex filtering or reconditioning the power (more $$$).
 So I went the simple vintage way: a separate battery dedicated to the buffer only.